UWHustle/hustle-in-Rust-now-defunct/README.md

 ./init.sh
 ```

-This generates a build folder and a Makefile for the project and each of the modules.
+This generates a build folder and a Makefile for the project and each of the modules and installs cmake and cargo if they are not installed.
 Finally, build the project:

 ```bash
 cd build